Surveying & GNSS

 Application

-• True north is used in global navigation and astronomical calculations.
+• True north for global navigation and astronomical work.

-• Grid north is crucial for map reading and military operations requiring precise grid references.
+• Grid north for map reading and precise grid references.

-When navigating, understanding the relationships among these three reference points is critical.
-The angular differences between them—magnetic declination (true north vs. magnetic north) and grid magnetic angle (grid north vs. magnetic north)—must be calculated and corrected to ensure accuracy.
-For example, when using a compass with a topographic map, navigators must adjust for magnetic declination to translate the magnetic compass reading to true north or grid north.
+When you navigate, the relationships among the three references are what matter.
+The angular differences — magnetic declination (true vs. magnetic) and grid magnetic angle (grid vs. magnetic) — must be calculated and corrected for accuracy.
+Using a compass with a topographic map, for example, you adjust for magnetic declination to translate a compass reading into true or grid north.

-Within the NDEVR Engine, we support Grid Magnetic Angle adjustment.
-For magnetic sensors this can be done via the Calculation Page.
-On this page a reference grid angle is entered, and the magnetic angle can be measured.
-This difference is applied to the grid magnetic angle offset.
-Any magnetic readings will be automatically be adjusted to the new grid-magnetic heading.
+The NDEVR Engine supports Grid Magnetic Angle adjustment directly.
+For magnetic sensors this is done on the Calculation page: enter a reference grid angle, measure the magnetic angle, and the difference is applied as the grid magnetic angle offset.
+From then on, magnetic readings are automatically corrected to the grid-magnetic heading.